 Preparation: Divide everyone into two teams.
 The players from the opposing teams pick the ideas that the other team will have to act out.
 The ideas can be anything from movies to books to songs to bands.
 Use your imagination or this online charades generator.
 If you have decided to write them out, place them in a container and pass it to the opposing team.

 Playing: A player from the first team selects an idea from the other team's container (or a phrase selected by the other team if not playing the written version).
-After reviewing the phrase, that player must act out the charade, while his or her teammates have 3 minutes to guess the correct answer.
-If they get it correct within the time limit, the team scores a point.
+After reviewing the phrase, that player must act out the charade, while his or her teammates try to guess the correct answer.
+If they get it correct within the time limit, which is usually two or three minutes, the team scores a point.

 A player from the opposing team then takes their turn and this continues until all of the ideas are used up.

 The team with the most points wins.
 You can decide to play up to a certain score or set a time limit for the game.